On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

-In real applications, the solutions could be at any grid point.
-However, for methodological reasons, the experiment setup is controlled in terms of solutions' positions \cite{wong_lackadaisical_2d,nahimovs_lackadaisical,jonathan_impacts_solutions_LQW}.
-It is not different here.
-To conduct our experiments, we locate the $m$ solutions according the $P_{d, L, m}$ set presented in Equation~\ref{eq:new_set_solutions_d-dim}, which is a straightforward generalization of the $P_{L, m}$ set already introduced in Equation~\ref{eq:new_set_solutions}.
-Therefore, each solution is a $d$-tuple, and the solutions are located equidistantly on the grid's main diagonal.
+To conduct our experiments on $d$-dimensional grids, we locate the $m$ solutions according to the $P_{d, L, m}$ set presented in Equation~\ref{eq:new_set_solutions_d-dim}, which is a straightforward generalization of the $P_{L, m}$ set already introduced in Equation~\ref{eq:new_set_solutions}.
+Therefore, each solution is a $d$-tuple, and the solutions are equidistant on the grid's main diagonal.

-Since the technique, the stopping condition, and the solution setup are described, experiments can be performed on grids of higher dimensions.
-The number of steps $T$ and the final success probability $Pr$ for the investigated $d$-dimensional cases are presented in Table~\ref{table:loop_nahimovs_d-dim}.
-Note that the success probability decreases as the number of dimensions increases, suggesting the LQW algorithm tends to be ineffective in higher-than-two-dimensional scenarios.
+Experiments can be performed on grids of higher dimensions since the technique, the stopping condition, and the solution setup are described.
+The number of steps $T$ and the final success probability $Pr$ for some $d$-dimensional cases are presented in Table~\ref{table:loop_nahimovs_d-dim}.
+Note that the success probability decreases as the number of dimensions increases, suggesting that the LQW algorithm is ineffective in higher-than-two-dimensional scenarios.

 Although $L$ and $m$ varied in the cases presented in Table~\ref{table:loop_nahimovs_d-dim}, the density of solutions was small enough and the relative distance between solutions was high enough to not affect substantially at all.
-Thus, the final success probability deteriorated strictly due to increases in the number of dimensions $d$.
-Those results were found setting $l=\frac{4m}{N}$ for being the optimal $l$ on 2D grids, at least for the best cases of solution densities.
-However, it makes room to search for even better adjustments of the self-loop weight $l$ as research efforts already demonstrated how critical to adjust it is \cite{wong_lackadaisical_2d, saha_lackadaisical_block_solutions,nahimovs_lackadaisical}.
-The objective of the following experiment is to verify whether another optimal value of $l$ for $d$ higher than two exists or not.
+Thus, the final success probability deteriorated strictly due to increases in $d$.
+Those deteriorated results were found setting $l=\frac{4m}{N}$ for being the optimal $l$ on 2D grids, at least for the best cases of solution densities.
+It makes room to search for even better adjustments of the self-loop weight since research efforts have already demonstrated how critical adjusting $l$ is~\cite{wong_lackadaisical_2d, nahimovs_lackadaisical}.
+The following experiment aims to verify whether another optimal value of $l$ for $d$ higher than two exists.